Are you experiencing hot flashes, night sweats, weight gain, or mood swings? Chances are you are on “the menopause spectrum.”

 - Fiber-rich vegetables

-- Leafy greens, such as kale13
+- Leafy greens, such as kale

-Nutrients that support your thyroid health:
+Nutrients that support your thyroid health before and during menopause:

-During menopause, maintaining hormonal balance is crucial.
 My Organic Greens powder is an easy way to get plenty of these hormone-supporting foods into your diet.
 This superfood juice powder is filled with hormone-balancing foods such as kale and maca, along with 12 other powerful, certified organic plant foods.

 If you are dealing with estrogen dominance, you may also benefit from taking EstroProtect, a supplement I designed to support healthy estrogen balance and immunity.
 I find it particularly helpful during the perimenopause period.

 5. Eat a Nutrient-Dense Diet